-If you or a family member were injured while working for a railroad company, you may be eligible for legal compensation under the Federal Employers Liability Act.
+If you or a family member have been injured working for a railroad company, you may be eligible for legal compensation under the Federal Employers Liability Act.
 FELA holds railroads and related employers responsible for injuries that occur at work because of their negligence.

 These are the answers to common questions injured workers have about filing a FELA claim.

 All bodily injuries that occur while working for a railroad can potentially result in FELA damages, regardless of whether you were working directly at the railroad line at the time of the injury.
 In addition to acute injuries such as broken bones and pulled muscles, the law allows coverage for injuries and illness resulting from ongoing physical stress and trauma, repetitive stress injuries such as carpal tunnel syndrome and tendonitis, hearing loss, emotional distress, and exposure to asbestos and other contaminants.